birgerjohansson/3dVisor/README.md

 The model may not be suitable for strict demands and environments such as hospitals, instead use the the orginal from Faceshield.nu.

-The printing time takes forever and the model may need adjustments for other 3d printers.
+The printing takes forever and the model may need adjustments for other 3d printers.

 Printing settings in Autodesk Print Studio
 Draft